awsdocs/amazon-s3-developer-guide/doc_source/access-points-restrictions-limitations.md

 + APIs that control access point functionality \(for example, `PutAccessPoint` and `GetAccessPointPolicy`\) don't support cross\-account calls\.
 + You must use AWS Signature Version 4 when making requests to an access point using the REST APIs\.
 For more information about authenticating requests, see [Authenticating Requests \(AWS Signature Version 4\)](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html) in the *Amazon Simple Storage Service API Reference*\.
 + Access points only support access over HTTPS\.
 + Access points don't support anonymous access\.
+Accordingly, public access to a bucket via an access point is not supported\.